- Your State

 Families can also consider public charter schools.
 Charter schools are tuition-free public schools that are allowed extra freedom to innovate with curriculum and learning methods.
 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
-Georgia has several magnet schools scattered throughout the state.
-If there is one near you with a theme that your child is passionate about, this could be a great option for you.
+Georgia has more than ten magnet schools scattered throughout the state.
+Districts with magnet schools include Bibb County School District, Richmond County School System, and Muscogee County School District.
+Additionally, Clayton County Public Schools offers various magnet programs.

 Georgia’s private schools offer unique formats, curricula, and cultures for students to learn in.
 One private school we talked to, Cornerstone Preparatory Academy, has a format called a “University Model.”
 Head of School Jeanne Borders describes, “Our secondary students have classes on campus three days a week (Mondays, Wednesdays, and Fridays), like at a university.
 They do their work from home on Tuesdays and Thursdays with our assignments given to them.
 Then we have our elementary kids here on Tuesdays and Thursdays, and we partner with their parents to deliver lessons and co-teach on the days that they’re at home.
 Tuition for both groups of students is much less, and parents and families are involved in the children’s education.”

 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 Georgia Virtual School provides online courses at the high school level, plus some middle-school courses as well.
 Public school students can enroll full-time or part-time at no cost.
 Some state funds are available to cover tuition for private and homeschool students on a first-come, first-served basis.
-Other free, full-time online learning options are also available, such as Georgia Connections Academy.
+Other free, full-time online learning options are also available, such as Georgia Connections Academy and Georgia Cyber Academy.
+You can also learn more at Georgia Families for Public Virtual Education.

 Homeschooling is another school option in all 50 states, including Georgia.
 Homeschooling is the process of parents educating students at home.
 As both technology and school choices have spread in Georgia, homeschooling is an increasingly popular choice with more support and resources than ever.